fly-apps/elixir_prom_ex_example/blog_post.md

 ## Elixir Application Monitoring

-Whenever I write a production-grade Elixir application that is in need for monitoring, I reach for the [PromEx](https://github.com/akoutmos/prom_ex) library that I maintain.
+Whenever I write a production-grade Elixir application that needs monitoring, I reach for the [PromEx](https://github.com/akoutmos/prom_ex) library that I maintain.
 The reason I reach for PromEx (and the reason I wrote it), is because it manages both the collection of metrics and the lifecycle of the complimentary Grafana dashboards.
 At a library design level, PromEx is a plugin style library, where you enable a plugin for whatever library